robinsilverio/API-TU-campaign-management-tool/README.md

 stored in **src/test** and from there run these manually.
 Also, the test suite class is called TuCMTApiApplicationTests.java

 ## 5. Testing API-requests
-Using http-files located in folder **http/** in project structure.
-Use file auth.http for doing request obtaining JWT-token to copy paste it in the header Authentication (e.g. campaign-add-3.http for adding campaign).
+Using http-files located in folder http/ in project structure.

+For testing login functionality, use http file **auth.http**.

+Use http-file **campaigns.http** for testing add/remove/view/ campaigns.
+Keep in mind that it is required to set a JWT token in the http header _"Authorization"_ in each endpoint, otherwise it will send a 403 error.
+By doing this procedure, copy the token from the result of GET-request performed in http-file **auth.http**.
+Then you can test the endpoints.

 ## 6. Local deployment using docker
 If you want to deploy the application locally using a docker container, you can use docker commands to perform that.